suvanl/User-API/README.md

 # User-API

-Basic user management API, with create, read, add and delete functionality, as well as authentication.
+Basic user management API, with create, read, update and delete functionality, as well as authentication.

 This is mainly just for personal testing purposes.